 - Planters, or the plants they contain, should not extend into the clear movement zone of the sidewalk.
-See the streetscape guidelines for clear movement zone widths. - Planter locations 2. should other coordinate with functions at the sidewalk, pedestrian way, public plaza, and setback areas along building frontages.
-Planters outside the sidewalk's street furniture zone should be encouraged at the following locations in the public realm: storefronts, perimeter railings of outdoor cafes and dining areas, plazas, and building entrances.
+See the streetscape guidelines for clear movement zone widths. - Planter locations should 2. coordinate with other functions at the sidewalk, pedestrian way, public plaza, and setback areas along building frontages.
+Planters outside the sidewalk's street furniture should zone be encouraged at the following locations in the public realm: storefronts, perimeter railings outdoor cafes and dining areas, plazas, and building entrances.

-- Container or planter gardens may be utilized in outdoor cafes to define their outer boundaries, to soften the "feel" of the space, and to provide visual interest and enjoyment for the cafe's patrons as well as passersby. - 4.
+- Container or planter gardens may be utilized in outdoor cafes to define their outer boundaries, to soften the "feel" of the space, and to provide visual interest and enjoyment for the café's patrons as well as passersby. - 4.
 Planter design, material, and construction should be appropriate for the plants they contain and sustain the plant for its expected life.
 Planters should provide for adequate drainage, and conversely, be able to retain adequate water amounts, depending on the requirements of the plant. - 5.
 Planter design, materials, size, and form should complement their contexts and be of a scale appropriate to their environment.
-Planter shells or outer decorative covers should be stone, freeze-proof clay, decorative finished concrete, metal, select woods, or appropriate combinations thereof.

-Recommended select woods are teak, cedar, and ipé.
+Planter shells or outer - decorative covers should be stone, freezeproof clay, decorative finished concrete, metal, select woods, or appropriate combinations thereof. - Recommended select woods are teak, cedar, and ipé.
 They are to be stained, oiled, and/or clear-coated and are to be maintained with periodic refinishing.
 Painting of selected or approved wood for planters might also be considered.

-- 8. The establishment owning and providing the plants and planters shall be responsible for the well maintained appearance and proper maintenance of the planters and the plants they contain.
+- 7. Planters that are plastic or obviously plastic in nature are prohibited.
+Planters of composite materials appropriate to the urban environment may be approved by the regulating authority. - 8.
+The establishment owning and providing the plants and planters shall be responsible for the well maintained appearance and proper maintenance of the planters and the plants they contain.
 The owner should ensure plants and planters do not obstruct the clearance required in the movement zone of the sidewalk. - 9.
 Planters and their contents are subject to review and approval.